7 Best Hoka Running Shoes in 2024

 Hoka Gaviota’s 5th iteration exceeds the standard by smartly combining comfort with stability.
 Its wide base and H-Frame maintain a steady ride while the plush foam and breathable material make our runs more enjoyable.
 With stellar results in our lab, we’re confident this is Hoka’s best stability shoe.

 Gaviota 5 offers a massive platform measuring 125.1/106.6 mm in the forefoot and heel.
 That’s an incredible 11.9/16.5 mm wider than average, giving more than enough space for stable landings.
-Coupled with the new Hoka H-Frame, it's harder to twist and helps keep the feet centered.
+Coupled with the new Hoka H-Frame, it's harder to twist and helps keep the feet centred.

 Its 12.9 HA midsole is one of the plushest we tested, standing 46.5% softer than average.
 To avoid bottoming out, Hoka integrated a firmer 22.0 HA secondary foam for additional support in the arch and heel areas.
 The forefoot surprisingly holds a great amount of cushion at 32.7 mm (vs 24.5 mm average), making it an ideal stability shoe for forefoot strikers.